KristoferN/docs/source/includes/_properties.md

 ### Description

 The flexible property can create a repeater with different layouts that contains sub fields.
 That's the big different from a [repeater property](#repeater).
+You can't have a flexible or repeater in a repeater.

 ![Flexible example](/images/docs/property-flexible.png)